 The areas to be paved should have all rock, debris, and vegetation matter removed and be treated with a soil sterilizing agent to inhibit future flora growth.
 Grading and compaction of the area should be completed in such a manner as to prevent yielding areas or pumping of the soil.
 The subgrade should be compacted to a uniform density of 95% of the maximum theoretical density.

 Should a weak spot be discovered, the material should be removed and replaced with either six inches (6″) compacted crushed stone or three inches (3″) compacted asphalt concrete.
-In case of extremely poor subgrade, it may be necessary to remove the upper portion of the subgrade and replace it with select material.
+In case of extremely poor subgrade, it may be necessary to remove the upper portion of the subgrade and replace it with a selected material.
 When finished, the graded subgrade should not deviate from the required grade and cross section by more than one-half inch (1/2”) in ten feet (10′).

 Drainage problems are frequently a major cause of parking area pavement failures.
 This is especially the case with irrigation sprinkler systems located in parking lot islands and medians.
 It is critical to keep water away from the subgrade soil.
-If the subgrade becomes saturated, it will lose strength and stability, making the overlying pavement structure susceptible to breakup under imposed loads
+If the subgrade becomes saturated, it will lose strength and stability, making the overlying pavement structure susceptible to break up under imposed loads

 The primary drainage function of parking lots is to convey minor storms quickly and efficiently to the storm sewer or open channel drainage with minimal impact on the vehicle/ pedestrian traffic and the surrounding environment.
 In addition, removing water quickly from paved surfaces will prevent water from reaching the subgrade, minimize cracks due to the weakened subgrade, and prolong the life of the pavement in a parking lot.
 Parking lot drainage requires consideration of surface drainage, gutter flow, inlet capacity, and inlet locations.
 The design of these elements is dependent on storm frequency and rainfall intensity.